salesforce-heroku-workshops/java-play-workshop/01-getting-started-with-your-app.md

   Your application is running in development mode with the auto-reload feature enabled.
 Each request you make to your Play app will check your project and recompile any sources that have changed.
 If needed the application will restart automatically.

-  If there are any compilation errors you will see the result of the compilation directly in your browser.
+  If there are compilation errors you will see them directly in your browser.

 <a href="images/01x05-play-error-page.png" width="640"><img src="images/01x05-play-error-page.png" width="640"></a>